-The Reds are far and away the most popular baseball team in Kentucky.
+The Reds are far and away the most popular baseball team in Kentucky and will be a sports betting hit (pun intended).
 With a minor league affiliate in Louisville and the Great American Ballpark literally closer to Kentucky than it is to downtown Cincinnati, the Reds get most of the love with a little bit of Cardinals affection mixed in.

 NHL betting in Kentucky

 The Predators in Nashville are the closest NHL team to Kentucky, but there is no real buzz for hockey in the state.
 There might be a few St. Louis Blues fans in the western part of the state, but overall hockey isn’t very big in Kentucky.

 Not surprisingly, horse racing is the sport that generates the most revenue in Kentucky.
 Home to the most famous race of the Triple Crown and arguably the most famous racetrack (Churchill Downs), thoroughbred racing is not only popular, but an economic steamroller.
 The Kentucky Thoroughbred Association estimates the equine industry generates $6.5 Billion in annual economic activity!
 Compare that to the neighboring Cincinnati Reds, Bengals, and FC Cincinnati (MLS) which generate $550 Million annually COMBINED.
 A true juggernaut.